AlexKnauth/toki-pi-kalama-musi/README.md

 The 10 possible ends of syllables are represented with 10 kinds of chords.
 These are in 2 groups of 5 each: one for vowels, and the other for vowels with "n" added.

+There are 3 systems for mapping syllables to kinds of chords:
+ - Chromatic
+ - Diatonic Inversion
+ - Diatonic Extension

+### Chromatic

 These chromatic chords can represent them:

  kind | description | end